Health Spending Accounts

 Paul Martin: Well, let’s welcome Ryan into the program and Ryan joins us by phone today from Toronto.
 Ryan thank you very much for taking the time to be with us.

-Ryan Werner: No problem at all.
+Ryan Warner: No problem at all.
 I appreciate you guys having me.

 Paul Martin: Alright, you’ve heard us talk about this in the run up.
 Did we get anything wrong?
 Or have we got it pretty much figured out?

-Ryan Werner: No, it sounds like you’ve got it pretty much smack on, is about as flexible and simple tool as a small business owner could possibly use.
+Ryan Warner: No, it sounds like you’ve got it pretty much smack on, is about as flexible and simple tool as a small business owner could possibly use.